Stygmates/Website/README.md

+## Installation instructions using docker-compose
+- docker-compose up -d (to detach the tty)
+- docker-compose logs website

 ## Installation instructions using docker
 - Generate key/certificate using [certbot](https://certbot.eff.org/instructions?ws=apache&os=debianbuster)
 - Copy key/cert to the root folder of the project as root and change owner to your owner or add permissions: